-Arbitration Chambers is a leading set of independent arbitrators, with offices in London and Hong Kong.
+Arbitration Chambers is a leading set of independent arbitrators, with offices in Hong Kong, London and New York.

-Arbitration Chambers was established in Hong Kong in 2012.
-In 2017, we expanded to London, in response to growing demand and in recognition of London’s importance as a seat of international arbitration.
+Arbitration Chambers was established in Hong Kong in 2012 and has grown to become the pre-eminent chambers for international arbitrators in the world.
+In response to growing demand and in recognition of the cities’ importance as seats of international arbitration, Chambers expanded to London in 2017 and to New York in 2020.
 We are the only global chambers dedicated solely to the field of international arbitration, and our members are amongst the most experienced arbitrators from around the world.
 With arbitrators from common law and civil law jurisdictions, our members offer a broad array of skills and experience necessary to determine the most complex international disputes.

-Hong Kong remains of central importance for businesses in China and those doing business with China and across the Asia-Pacific region.
-As a dispute resolution centre, Hong Kong’s importance is reflected in the fact that it is home to the Hong Kong International Arbitration Centre (HKIAC), one of the preeminent regional arbitral institutions in Asia.
-Other leading arbitral institutions also have a significant presence in Hong Kong, including the ICC’s International Court of Arbitration (ICC), the China International Economic and Trade Arbitration Commission (CIETAC) and the Chinese Arbitration Association (CAA).
+Hong Kong remains a leading hub for international arbitration across the Asia-Pacific and its importance is reflected in the fact that it is home to the Hong Kong International Arbitration Centre (HKIAC), the ICC’s International Court of Arbitration (ICC), the China International Economic and Trade Arbitration Commission (CIETAC), the China Maritime Arbitration Commission (CMAC) and the Chinese Arbitration Association (CAA).

 London, one of the oldest and most established arbitral centres, is often referred to as the world’s financial capital.
 The presence of the London Court of International Arbitration (LCIA), together with one of the highest concentration of arbitration practitioners of any city in the world, makes London a natural leading centre for the resolution of complex international disputes.